Fabo011/aws-solution-architect-helper/07_LoadBalancer_Route53_GlobalAccelarator/loadbalancer_route53_globalAccelerator.md

 ## Solution Architect Summary 😍

+- <b>Keep in mind, LoadBalancers can be attached to subnets within VPSs.</b>

 - <b>ALB (Application Load Balancer): </b>Use ALB when you need advanced routing, content-based routing, and support for HTTP/HTTPS applications with flexible routing rules.

 - <b>NLB (Network Load Balancer): </b>Choose NLB for scenarios requiring high-throughput, low-latency load balancing of TCP/UDP traffic, such as gaming, IoT, and real-time communication applications.